-Uzair Younus is an Analyst with ASG’s India and South Asia practice.
+Uzair Younus is a Director with ASG’s India and South Asia practice.
 In this role, he helps clients develop strategies for long-term growth in the region.

 Prior to joining the firm, Mr. Younus was a consultant for IBB Consulting in New York City, where he developed dynamic models to analyze national cable infrastructure and participated in efforts to identify emerging cable and telecommunications markets.
 In addition, he worked as a consultant at Deloitte focusing on global technology strategy, digital assessment management, and web strategy and implementation.